wodby/drupal-docs/docs/local/quick-start.md

 You can stop containers by executing `docker-compose stop` or `make stop`

 Have a problem?
 See [known issues](known-issues.md), submit a new issue on [GitHub](https://github.com/wodby/docker4drupal/issues) or ask [community on Slack](http://slack.wodby.com)

-!!! tip "Permissions issues":
-    To avoid potential problems with permissions between your host and containers please follow [these instructions](permissions.md)

-!!! info "For macOS users":
-    Docker for Mac volumes has poor performance.
-However there are workarounds, read more [here](docker-for-mac.md)

 Feel free to adjust volumes and ports in the compose file for your convenience.